 In December 2020, the Company entered into an original equipment manufacturer partnership agreement with Motorola Solutions, Inc. ("Motorola"), an investor in the Company.
 The partnership agreement has since been amended and restated.
 Motorola sells Motorola-branded premium products based on the Evolv Express platform through their worldwide network of over 2,000 resellers and integration partners, and has integrated the Evolv Express platform with Motorola products.
-During the three months ended September 30, 2024 and 2023, revenue from Motorola's distributor services was \$2.2 million and \$1.7 million, respectively.
-During the nine months ended September 30, 2024 and 2023, revenue from Motorola's distributor services was \$6.1 million and \$7.9 million, respectively, which was a result of the Company's transition to pure subscription sales and sales under the distributor licensing model during this period.
-As of September 30, 2024 and December 31, 2023, accounts receivable related to Motorola's distributor services was \$1.1 million and \$1.6 million, respectively.
+While the partnership agreement is still in effect, effective in the fourth quarter of 2024, Motorola is no longer considered a related party.
+During the three months ended March 31, 2024, revenue from Motorola's distributor services was \$1.9 million.